mlrun/mlrun/docs/change-log/index.md

       ./align_mlrun.sh
 	```

-- v1.3.0 retains support for mlrun base images that are based on python 3.7.
+- v1.3.0 maintains support for mlrun base images that are based on python 3.7.
 To differentiate between the images, the images based on python 3.7 have the suffix: `-py37`.

 ### New and updated features